icerpc/icerpc-docs/pages/icerpc/customization/protocol-connection.md

 }
 ```

-Even though `IProtocolConnection` is public, a regular application should not use this API directly.
+Even though it's public, a regular application should not use this API directly.

 IceRPC provides two implementations of the protocol connection abstraction:
 [ice](../protocols-and-transports/ice-duplex-transports) and